larryhastings/big/README.md

 specify the number of extra lines before or after the overflowed lines in a column.

-For more information, see the deep-dive on
+For more information, see the tutorial on
 [**Word wrapping and formatting.**](#word-wrapping-and-formatting)
 </dd></dl>